fangyinc/mcpport/README.md

 - `--timeout-run-tool` is the timeout to run the tool, default is `120s`.
 - `--sse-path` is the path of the event stream endpoint, default is `/sse`.
 - `--messages-path` is the path of the message endpoint, default is `/messages`.
+- `--auth-token` is the auth token for the gateway, (can be used multiple times).